 I prefer to use salted butter in buttercream frosting.
 It really helps elevate the taste.
 Also, be sure to use real butter for this recipe, not a substitute and definitely not shortening.
-Although some frostings are made with shortening, for the best buttercream on your baked goodies, you will want to stick with butter.
+Although some frostings are made with shortening, for the best buttercream you will want to stick with butter.

 Frosting, like many baked goodies, is best served fresh.
 But if you have extra, place it in a storage container, cover and refrigerate.
 According to the USDA Food Safety and Inspection Service, and based on the ingredients that make up our buttercream frosting, it will stay fresh for about a week in the fridge.